FouadNassif/flightscope/README.md

     - Add the API key to your project:

         - Open the file where you make the API requests (e.g., lib/api/all_flights.dart).
+        - Create a new file .env And place you're apikey there.
         - Replace the placeholder API key with your actual key:

 ```bash